rezafotohi/FedAnilPlusPlusPlus/README.md

 ## Simulation Logs
 #### Examining the Logs
-<p align="justify"> While running, the program saves the simulation logs inside of the <i>log/\<execution_time\></i> folder.
-The logs are saved based on communication rounds.
+<p align="justify"> While running, the program saves the simulation logs inside the <i>log/\<execution_time\></i> folder.
+The logs are saved per communication round.
 In the corresponding round folder, you may find the model accuracy evaluated by each enterprise using the global model at the end of each communication round.
-You may also find each worker's local training accuracy, the validation-accuracy-difference value of each validator, and the final stake rewarded to each enterprise in this communication round.
+You may also find each worker's local training accuracy, the validation-accuracy difference for each validator, and the final stake awarded to each enterprise in this communication round.
 You may also find the malicious enterprise's identification log outside the round folders. </p>

 ## Issues
-<p align="justify"> If you use a GPU with a RAM of less than 16GB, you may encounter the issue of <b>CUDA out of memory</b>.
-This issue may be because the local model updates (i.e., neural network models) stored inside the blocks occupy the CUDA memory and cannot be automatically released because the memory taken in CUDA increases as the communication round progresses.
-A few solutions have been tried but have yet to be successful. </p>
+<p align="justify"> If you use a GPU with less than 16 GB of RAM, you may encounter the issue of <b>CUDA out of memory</b>.
+This issue may be due to local model updates (i.e., neural network models) stored in the blocks occupying CUDA memory and not being automatically released, as the memory used in CUDA increases with each communication round.
+A few solutions have been tried but have not been successful. </p>

 <p align="justify"> A temporary solution is to specify <b>-dtx 1</b>.
-This argument lets the program delete the transactions stored inside the last block to release the CUDA memory as much as possible.
-However, specifying <b>-dtx 1</b> will also turn off the chain-resyncing functionality as the resyncing process requires enterprises to reperform global model updates based on the transactions stored inside of the resynced chain, which has empty transactions in each block.
-As a result, using GPU should only emulate the situation that FedAnil++ runs in its most ideal situation; That is, every available transaction would be recorded inside the block of each round, as specified by the default arguments. </p>
+This argument allows the program to delete the transactions stored in the last block to free as much CUDA memory as possible.
+However, specifying <b>-dtx 1</b> will also disable chain-resyncing functionality, as the resyncing process requires enterprises to reapply global model updates based on the transactions stored in the resynced chain, which contains empty transactions in each block.
+As a result, using a GPU should only emulate the situation in which FedAnil++ runs under its ideal conditions; that is, every available transaction would be recorded in the block of each round, as specified by the default arguments. </p>

 Use [GitHub issues](https://github.com/tensorflow/federated/issues) for tracking requests and bugs.